Sindhi cuisine

 Sindhi cuisine (سنڌي کاڌا) refers to the distinct native cuisine of the Sindhi people from Sindh, Pakistan.
-Sindhi cuisine has been influenced by Central Asian, Iranian, Mughal food traditions.
+Sindhi cuisine has been influenced by Central Asian, Iranian, and Mughal food traditions.
 It is mostly a non-vegetarian cuisine, with even Sindhi Hindus widely accepting of meat consumption.
 The daily food in most Sindhi households consists of wheat-based flatbread (mani) or rice accompanied by two dishes, one gravy and one dry with curd, papad or pickle.
 Freshwater fish and a wide variety of vegetables are usually used in Sindhi cuisine.
 Restaurants specializing in Sindhi cuisine are rare, although it is found at truck stops in rural areas of Sindh province, and in a few restaurants in urban Sindh.

 Historical influences

 The arrival of Islam within the Indian subcontinent influenced the local cuisine to a great degree.
 As Muslims are forbidden to eat pork or consume alcohol and the Halal dietary guidelines are strictly observed, Muslim Sindhis focus on ingredients such as beef, lamb, chicken, fish, vegetables and traditional fruit and dairy.
 Hindu Sindhi cuisine is almost identical with the difference that beef is omitted.
 The influence of Central Asian, South Asian and Middle Eastern cuisine in Sindhi food is ubiquitous.
 Sindhi cuisine was also found in India, where many Sindhi Hindus migrated following the Partition of India in 1947.
 Before Independence, the State of Sindh was under Bombay Presidency.